groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2016/groupdocs.viewer-for-.net-16.10-release-notes.md

 There are 1 new feature and 8 improvements and fixes in this regular monthly release.
 The most notable are:
 *   Improved rendering Slides documents by removing embedded audios
 *   Improved extracting document information
-*   MOBI file format viewing support
+*   MOBI file format rendering support
 *   Fixed rendering of DWG documents which were rendered into small image or into image with dots

 ## Full List of Issues Covering all Changes in this Release